 Add extra holiday cheer to your morning with these Rudolph the Red-Nosed Reindeer pancakes.

 For a healthier version, use Greek yogurt instead of whipped cream, and go for turkey bacon instead of pork.

 Get the recipe at Kitchen Fun with My 3 Sons.

 When it’s too cold outside to build snowmen, let the kids build them inside.

 To make these cute snacks, use black card stock for hats, blue ribbon for scarves, and black and orange markers to draw faces.
 (We recommend food safe markers.)

 We created an all-fruit version of the Christmas Tree Crudité plate using sliced kiwi fruits to form the tree, with bright red raspberries as ornaments.

-This decorative tree takes a little more effort than the other snacks on this page, but it will make kids (and grownups) ooh and ah, and you’ll have a healthy, edible centerpiece for your table.
-We followed the detailed example by Iowa Girl Eats to assemble ours.
+This decorative tree takes a little more effort than the other snacks in this list, but it will make kids (and grownups) ooh and ah, and you’ll have a healthy, edible centerpiece for your table.

-Make a raw vegetable crudité platter more festive by arranging your broccoli, cherry tomatoes, and yellow bell peppers in the shape of a Christmas tree with carrot sticks for the trunk.
+Make a raw vegetable crudité platter more festive by arranging your broccoli into the shape of a tree, and then start decorating.

-This is a show-stopping holiday treat that your friends and family will “ooh” and “ahh” over.
-These chocolate superfood bites decorated with colorful dried fruits and nuts are devilishly simple to make, and they look darn impressive.
+A show-stopping holiday treat: These chocolate superfood bites decorated with colorful dried fruits and nuts.
+They’re devilishly simple to make, and they look darn impressive.